 - 1960 – Interstate 95 signed and built through downtown Jacksonville, up to Heckscher Drive.

 - 1963 – Interstate 95 opened from the Golden Glades interchange to Hallandale and was signed on the already constructed Sunshine State Parkway from West Palm Beach north to Fort Pierce.
-Interstate 95 would remain signed on this section of the Sunshine State Parkway (later Florida’s Turnpike) until 1977.
+I-95 would remain signed on this section of the Sunshine State Parkway (later Florida’s Turnpike) until 1977.

-- 1964 – Interstate 95 opened through the Golden Glades Interchange (Florida 826/Palmetto Expressway, U.S. 441, and Sunshine State Parkway) and then north to Florida 84 in Fort Lauderdale.
-In Jacksonville, Interstate 95 was complete and opened between the South Jacksonville interchange and Florida 104.
-Interstate 95 under construction (1) at connection to Dixie Highway along South Bay Drive, (2) from Malabar to Mims, and (3) from Daytona Beach north to Jacksonville.
+- 1964 – Interstate 95 opened through the Golden Glades Interchange (SR 826/Palmetto Expressway, U.S. 441, and Sunshine State Parkway) and then north to SR 84 in Fort Lauderdale.
+In Jacksonville, I-95 was complete and opened between the South Jacksonville interchange and SR 104.
+I-95 under construction (1) at connection to Dixie Highway along South Bay Drive, (2) from Malabar to Mims, and (3) from Daytona Beach north to Jacksonville.

 - 1965 – Interstate 95 opened (1) from Malabar to Eau Gallie and (2) from Daytona Beach to Bunnell.